PoP-PoPAPI/api/README.md

 The PoP API provides the benefits of both REST and GraphQL APIs, at the same time:

+_From GraphQL:_

-- 🤘🏽 No over/under-fetching data (as in GraphQL)
+- ✅ No over/under-fetching data
-- 🤘🏽 Shape of the response mirrors the query (as in GraphQL)
+- ✅ Shape of the response mirrors query
-- 🤘🏽 Passing parameters to the query nodes, at any depth, for filtering/pagination/formatting/etc (as in GraphQL)
+- ✅ Field arguments (for filtering/pagination/formatting/etc)

+_From REST:_

-- 💪🏻 Server-side caching (as in REST)
+- ✅ Server-side caching
-- 💪🏻 Secure: Not chance of Denial of Service attacks (as in REST)
+- ✅ Secure: Not chance of Denial of Service attacks
-- 💪🏻 Provide default data when no query is provided (as in REST)
+- ✅ Pre-define fields

 ### Generate GraphQL and REST-compatible responses